meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 If your custom tap doesn't support discovery mode, this may raise an error, but you will have verified that it was installed correctly and can be invoked through Meltano.

-Assuming your custom tap supports discovery mode and advertises the `discover` capability, use `meltano select` to parse your `catalog` and list all available entities and attributes:
+Assuming your custom tap supports discovery mode and advertises the `discover` capability, use `meltano select` to parse your `catalog` and list all available streams and properties:

 ```bash
 meltano select --list --all tap-gitlab-custom